arangodb/arangodb/Documentation/DocuBlocks/Rest/Queries/get_api_query_slow.md

 @startDocuBlock get_api_query_slow
-@brief returns a list of slow running AQL queries

-@RESTHEADER{GET /_api/query/slow, Returns the list of slow AQL queries, listSlowAqlQueries}
+@RESTHEADER{GET /_api/query/slow, List the slow AQL queries, listSlowAqlQueries}

 @RESTDESCRIPTION
 Returns an array containing the last AQL queries that are finished and